 Currently, we are using our resources and expertise to focus on understanding SARS-CoV-2 and COVID-19.
-We are collaborating within COV-IRT, Rice University, and Baylor College of Medicine, to:
+We are collaborating within COV-IRT, Rice University, Baylor College of Medicine, and Hospital Clinicas (Buenos Aires, Argentina) to:

 - Collect and analyze patient samples to better understand disease progression and susceptibility.